core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The proxy SHOULD regularly verify that the (previous hop proxy closer to the) origin client is still interested in receiving observe notifications for a group observation.
 To this end, the proxy can rely on the same approach defined in {{Section 4.5 of RFC7641}}.

-# HTTP-CoAP Proxies # {#sec-http-coap-proxies}
+# HTTP-to-CoAP Proxies # {#sec-http-to-coap-proxies}

-This section defines the components needed to use the signaling protocol specified in this document, when an HTTP client wishes to send a group request to the servers of a CoAP group, via an HTTP-CoAP cross-proxy.
+This section defines the components needed to use the signaling protocol specified in this document, when an HTTP client wishes to send a group request to the servers of a CoAP group, via an HTTP-to-CoAP cross-proxy.

-The following builds on the mapping of the CoAP request/response model to HTTP and vice versa as defined in {{Section 10 of RFC7252}}, as well as on the additional details about the HTTP-CoAP mapping defined in {{RFC8075}}.
+The following builds on the mapping of the CoAP request/response model to HTTP and vice versa as defined in {{Section 10 of RFC7252}}, as well as on the additional details about the HTTP-to-CoAP mapping defined in {{RFC8075}}.

 Furthermore, the components defined in {{Section 11 of RFC8613}} are also used to map and transport OSCORE-protected messages over HTTP.
 This allows an HTTP client to use Group OSCORE end-to-end with the servers in the CoAP group.